 International applicants to the PhD program who wish to be considered for teaching (TA) or research assistantships (RA) or fellowships are not required to submit a financial statement.
 In fact, the majority of applicants to the PhD program to whom we make offers will be supported by assistantships or fellowships and, therefore, never need to provide a financial statement.

-However, in case an international student plans to provide their own support (i.e., tuition and living expenses) to attend graduate school, for instance in the case of most MS applicants, the student is required to provide a financial statement after an offer of admission without support is made.
+However, in case an international student plans to provide their own support (i.e., tuition and living expenses) to attend graduate school, for instance in the case of most MS applicants and holders of externally funded fellowships, the student is required to provide a financial statement after an offer of admission without support is made.

 If an applicant will be supported by a fellowship from their native country, documentation of this financial support should be provided to the UA Graduate School during the application process.